 Piano movers should get $20 each if it's upright piano.
 For baby grand $30-$40 each, and if the piano is moved upstairs, movers should be tipped at least $50 each. - Roi from Above and Beyond Movers in Anthem, AZ (website)

 It depends on the type of piano and if stairs/elevators were being used.
 If you stick to the classic 10-15% you should be OK.
 The main thing is that you only give what you can afford.
-Never feel its a demand but a reward for good work. - Ward from World's Best Movers in Fort Lauderdale, FL (website)
+Never feel its a demand but a reward for good work. - Ward from A League of Extraordinary Movers in Fort Lauderdale, FL (website)

 Piano movers are usually the least appreciated workers.
 When someone is only moving a piano, the moving charges are usually so high that people tend to believe that a tip isn't necessary.
 Depending on the type of piano being moved, you might need 3 or 7 movers. $20 per person for a successful local relocation is what we would recommend.
 If you are crossing state lines then make sure your movers are well taken care of, especially if they deliver your piano in the same condition they picked it up in. - Luis from Movers on Duty in Gaithersburg, MD (website)